BruceSteers/gambas3-compile-and-install/ReadMe.md

   After installing from compilation Gambas3 will not show as installed by your package manager.

-"Install Icon, desktop launcher and menu item?"
+** "Install Icon, desktop launcher and menu item?"
  If yes the Gambas Icon is installed then you are given 2 options...

-"Install a desktop launcher?"
+** "Install a desktop launcher?"
-"Install a menu launcher?"
+** "Install a menu launcher?"

-Icon/Launcher installation uses xdg
+(Icon/Launcher installation uses xdg)

+A log file /home/username/gambas-compile-install.log is saved holding all the information about commands run in the script.
+This was added at the request of the gambas developers so they can ask you for the output message record if you are getting errors.

+Note...
+The Gambas team are very busy and did not make this script so if you have problems please contact me about it and not them.

+Unless you have problems occuring during the running of the commands ./reconf-all
+./configure
+'make'
+'make install'

+Everything else outside of those commands is for me to resolve :)
+Thank you
+Bruce Steers